nf-core/clipseq/docs/usage.md

 ### `--genome` (using iGenomes)

 There are 31 different species supported in the iGenomes references.
 To run the pipeline, you must specify which to use with the `--genome` flag.
+If you have the iGenomes references locally available you can set `--igenome_base`, otherwise they will be automatically obtained from AWS-iGenomes.
 You can find the keys to specify the genomes in the [iGenomes config file](../conf/igenomes.config).
 Common genomes that are supported are:

 * Human
     * `--genome GRCh37`